-The butterfly theory suggests that the tiniest event can have massive implications as the effects ripple outwards causing a domino effect as one event influences the next.
+The butterfly theory suggests even the tiniest event can have major consequences.
+Effects ripple outwards, causing a domino effect where one event influences the next.

-David Blair had just been offered the opportunity of a lifetime – to be the Second Officer on the greatest ship the world had ever seen; the RMS Titanic.
-Unfortunately his excitement was short-lived.
-At the last moment a decision was made to replace him with a more experienced officer who was more accustomed to working on large passenger liners.
+David Blair was the Second Officer on the greatest ship the world has ever seen; the RMS Titanic.
+Unfortunately, his excitement was short-lived.
+At the last moment, he was replaced with a more experienced officer, accustomed to working on large passenger liners.

-David Blair, probably upset at his usurpation, left the ship not realising that in his pocket he still held the key to locker in the crow’s nest, where the binoculars were held.
-Presumably upon realising this, he shrugged good-naturedly and thought ‘What’s the worst that can happen?’ and jovially went on his way not realising he may have just doomed 1,522 people.
+David Blair, probably upset at his usurpation, left the ship, not realizing he had something very important still in his pocket.
+The key to the locker in the crow’s nest, where the binoculars were held.
+Presumably upon noticing this he shrugged good-naturedly and thought ‘What’s the worst that can happen?’ not realizing he may have just doomed 1,522 people.

-Putting aside the fact that the sinking of the Titanic is still to this day, arguably the worst shipping disaster of all time; it also had a direct effect on the popularisation of wireless radio.
+I bet you didn’t know the sinking of the Titanic also had a direct effect on the popularization of wireless radio.

 Number Six: The Collapse of the Berlin Wall

-Once upon a time a high-ranking Politburo (communist party) member, Gunter Schabowski, changed history just because he panicked at a press conference and gave the first answer that came into his head.
+Once upon a time a high-ranking Politburo (communist party) member, Gunter Schabowski, changed world history simply by panicking at a press conference.

 This isn’t a joke, that is actually how the Berlin Wall came down.
-Schabowski was on his way to a press conference and he hadn’t read the speech beforehand, because, after so many he figured he was quite adept at going with the flow.
+Schabowski was on his way to a press conference and he hadn’t read the speech beforehand.

-It turns out that maybe he should have checked his notes after all.
-Schabowski got up at the press conference 9th November 1989 holding a note he had been given a few moments earlier, turned to the half-asleep audience and promptly caused uproar by misreading the message and saying that the wall was coming down; right now.
+It turns out he should have checked his notes after all.
+Schabowski got up at the press conference 9th November 1989 holding a note he had been given a few moments earlier, turned to the half-asleep audience, and promptly caused uproar by misreading the message and saying that the wall was coming down; right now.

 In reality, they were just trying to allow East Germans below retirement age to visit the West without going through a lengthy justification process.

-Schabowski unintentionally blew this plan out of the water and within hours East Berliners were outnumbering guards at the border demanding to be let through.
-Finally, at 11:30pm officials realised there was no fixing this mistake and began letting people through.
+Schabowski unintentionally ruined this plan and within hours East Berliners were outnumbering guards at the border demanding to be let through.
+Finally, at 11:30pm officials realized there was no fixing this mistake and began letting people through.
 The demolition of the Berlin Wall began later that night.

-The fall of the Berlin Wall symbolised the end of the Cold War more than any other single event and pretty much put an end to communism in Western Europe.
-This alone would have been highly significant, but did you also know that it helped end apartheid?
+The fall of the Berlin Wall symbolized the end of the Cold War.
+Plus, it pretty much put an end to communism in Western Europe.
+This alone would have been significant, but did you also know that it helped end apartheid?

 Number Five: The Death of Ogedei Khan

-The army was forced to return home and five years later – after the regency of Ogedei’s widow – a new Khan ascended.
-Only, by then there were many internal power struggles in the Mongolian Empire and the invasion force basically sorta just didn’t happen.
+Forced home, five years passed before a new Khan ascended.
+By then there were many internal power struggles in the Mongolian Empire and the invasion of Western Europe, sort of just didn’t happen.

-So Ogedei chose a fairly inconvenient time to kick the bucket, stopping the Mongol Empire on its quest for world domination pretty much permanently.
+So Ogedei chose a fairly inconvenient time to kick the bucket, stopping the Mongol Empire on its quest for world domination pretty much forever.

-We also might not have capitalism (although not everyone would thank them for that), or the modern banking system still used today if not for Khan kicking it when he did.
+We also might not have capitalism (although not everyone would thank them for that), or the modern banking system still used today.
 At the time, Austria was developing the earliest concepts of these ideas.
-If the Mongolian invasion had succeeded, they could have done away with what’s now the most prominent economic system worldwide.
+If the Mongolian invasion had succeeded, it could easily have been an event in history that changed the world and erased what is now the most prominent economic system globally.